FullStackUp/blog/README.md

-Blog project using HTML, Sass and JavaScript with Webpack and Babel.
+Blog project using HTML, Sass and vanilla JavaScript (without framework), with Webpack and Babel.